 This historic professors from Philippines list can help answer the questions "Who are some Filipino professors of note?" and "Who are the most famous professors from Philippines?"
 These prominent professors of Philippines may or may not be currently alive, but what they all have in common is that they're all respected Filipino professors.Use this list of renowned Filipino professors to discover some new professors that you aren't familiar with.
 Don't forget to share this list by clicking one of the social media icons at the top or bottom of the page.
 (10 items)

-Benjamin Diokno was Secretary of Budget and Management of the Philippines in the administration of President Joseph Estrada, from July 1998 until Estrada's ouster in January 2001.
+Benjamin Estoista Diokno (born March 31, 1948) is the current Governor of the Bangko Sentral ng Pilipinas under the administration of President Rodrigo Duterte, and Chairman of the Anti-Money Laundering Council.
+Prior to his appointment, he was the Secretary of Budget and Management under the same administration.
+He held the same position under President Joseph Estrada, from July 1998 until Estrada's ouster in January 2001.
 Diokno also served as Undersecretary for Budget Operations at the Department of Budget and Management, from 1986 to 1991, during the administration of President Corazon Aquino.
-During the Aquino administration, Diokno provided technical assistance to several major reforms such as the design of the 1986 Tax Reform Program, which simplified income tax and introduced the value-added tax, and the 1991 Local Government Code of the Philippines.
-During the Estrada administration, Diokno initiated and instituted several ...more
+On March 4, 2019, President Rodrigo Duterte appointed Diokno as the fifth Governor of the ...more on Wikipedia

 Dante B. Canlas is a Filipino economist and mathematician.
-Currently a professor at the University of the Philippines School of Economics, he served as Socio-Economic Planning Secretary and concurrently Director-General of the National Economic and Development Authority from 2001 to 2002 under then President Gloria Macapagal-Arroyo.
-Dr. Canlas was also the Executive Director of the Asian Development Bank for Kazakhstan, Maldives, Marshall Islands, Mongolia, Pakistan, and the Philippines from 2003 to 2004.
-He earned his B.S. in mathematics, M.A. and Ph.D. in economics from the University of the Philippines.
-He was Visiting Professor at Northern Illinois University in De Kalb, Illinois and ...more
+Currently a professor at the UP School of Economics at the University of the Philippines Diliman, he served as Socio-Economic Planning Secretary and concurrently Director-General of the National Economic and Development Authority from 2001 to 2002 under then President Gloria Macapagal-Arroyo.
+Dr. Canlas was also the Executive Director of the Asian Development Bank (ADB) for Kazakhstan, Maldives, Marshall Islands, Mongolia, Pakistan, and the Philippines from 2003 to 2004.
+He earned his B.S. in mathematics, M.A. and Ph.D. in economics from the University of the Philippines, where he was a member of Upsilon Sigma Phi.
+He was Visiting ...more on Wikipedia

-Danton R. Remoto is a Filipino writer, essayist, reporter, editor, columnist, and professor.
+Danton R. Remoto (born March 25, 1963) is a Filipino writer, essayist, reporter, editor, columnist, and professor.
 Remoto was a first prize recipient at the ASEAN Letter-Writing Contest for Young People.
 The award made Remoto a scholar at the Ateneo de Manila University in the Philippines.
 As a professor, Remoto teaches English and Journalism at the Ateneo de Manila University.
-Remoto is the chairman emeritus of Ang Ladlad, a lesbian, gay, bisexual, and transgender political party in the Philippines. ...more
+Remoto is the chairman emeritus of Ang Ladlad, a lesbian, gay, bisexual, and transgender (LGBT) political party in the Philippines. ...more on Wikipedia